-Karl Spratt is in his fourth season as a goalkeepers coach for the New England Revolution's Youth Development Program after joining the club in November 2009.
+Karl Spratt is in his fifth season as a goalkeepers coach for the New England Revolution's Youth Development Program after joining the club in November 2009.
 In 2013, Spratt took on the added role of Director of Goalkeeping, developing the goalkeeper-specific curriculum for the Revolution Academy’s commercial programs, in addition to managing all of the youth teams’ goalkeepers – Under-14s through Under-18s.

 Spratt's previous work experience includes coaching stints with a variety of English club academy programs, including Sunderland AFC and Darlington FC.
 He also spent time as the goalkeepers coach with the College of Holy Cross, University of Massachusetts-Lowell, and various universities in northeast England.
 Currently, Spratt also works with the goalkeeper at Providence College, and helped the Friars advance to the second round of the 2013 NCAA tournament.

 A native of Newcastle, England, Spratt spent time as a player with Manchester United's youth academy, while he was also part of an England National Team developmental squad at the Under-18 level.
-In addition to his work with the Revolution, Spratt is a full-time Regional Soccer Director with Challenger Sports.